Spree Commerce API v3 & the Next.js Storefront Starter for Amazing Shopping Experiences

 What you get out of the box

-The API is the connection between your storefront and Spree’s commerce engine — it is what your team builds on every day.
+The API is the connection between your storefront and Spree’s commerce engine, and it is what your team builds on every day.
 API v3 was redesigned to make that experience faster, safer, and far less frustrating.

 For agencies, it means shorter project timelines.
 For in-house teams, it means fewer blockers and more time spent on the shopping experience itself.

 Fast and simple.
-The new API follows the same design principles used by the best payment and tech platforms in the world.
+The new API follows the same design principles used by major payment and tech platforms.
 Your developers spend less time fighting the API and more time building features.
 Performance is dramatically improved, meaning faster page loads even with large catalogs and high traffic.

 Secure by default.
-Every storefront is isolated and protected — sensitive data never leaks to the browser.
+Every storefront is isolated and protected, and sensitive data never leaks to the browser.
 Native integrations with Stripe and Adyen carry that same security-first approach through to checkout.

 A joy to build on.
-Documentation stays automatically in sync with the actual API — no more guessing or outdated references.
+Documentation stays automatically in sync with the actual API, so there is no more guessing or outdated references.
 The official SDK gives your developers a ready-made toolkit so they can move fast without reinventing the wheel.
-For a deeper look, see Developer Tools — Productivity Boost for eCommerce Engineering.
+For a deeper look, see Developer Tools: Productivity Boost for eCommerce Engineering.

 For teams with existing integrations, the transition is smooth: the previous API continues to receive security patches, so you can migrate at your own pace.